December 9, 2022

 Every sports club, big or small, needs top-quality insurance cover to guarantee that managers, players, staff and property are all protected should the unforeseen happens.
 At Protectivity, we have decades of experience insuring sports clubs like yours with competitively priced policies.
 Including Public Liability, Employers’ Liability, Sports Equipment Cover and Clubhouse Cover, you can grow your club with confidence, and be sure that you’re meeting all your legal responsibilities, too.

-Find out more on all the sports club insurance policies we have to offer here.
+Find out more on all the sports club insurance policies we have to offer sports club insurance quote.